We chose a pinwheel as our emblem for the Museum of Childhood Ireland.

 The Museum of Childhood Ireland Músaem Óige na hÉireann, Charity number: 20205452, Company Ltd by guarantee (accounts publicly accessible*) is an Islandwide multi-award winning inter-genarational museum with an important collection of over 25,000 artefacts of material childhood culture.
 The museum has a superb social media following too with 37,000+ Followers on Facebook alone.

 It began its journey, as all the best stories do, with small steps.
 The museum project was interested in exploring the reuse of a vacant Carnegie Library and adjacent buildings, in Dún Laoghaire, as the museum of childhood.
-To raise awareness of, and for an initial funding stream (no Capital fundraising was initiated as a building was not secured at this time) a hugely successful, vibrant little second-hand book/bric-a-brac shop business was opened in Dún Laoghaire, in what had been the wonderful Doyle family’s shop.
-The shop was rented from Doyle’s on a 5 year lease.
-The shop – Dúnlaoghaires’s first and much loved community book shop, being an organised, well stocked, inviting space ( spotlessly clean, tea was served on China tea cups and fresh flowers featured on the reading tables!) settled down to provide full-time work for one paid employee, James, and provided free weekly creative writing /art / other classes and literary events for children/ teenagers / adults in the community, (it also provided a museum office / HQ/storage), and a free annual whole-town Event Day during Heritage Week each year.
-Excellently managed in a voluntary capacity by Majella McAllister, it provided all of the funds required for the early development phase of the museum.
+To raise awareness of, and for an initial funding stream (no Capital fundraising was initiated at this time) a hugely successful, vibrant little second-hand book and bric-a-brac shop business was opened in Dúnlaoghaire, in what had been the wonderful Doyle family’s shop.
+The shop, rented from Doyle’s on a 5 year lease, was Dúnlaoghaires’s first ever and much loved community book shop, being a well organised, well stocked, inviting space ( spotlessly clean, tea was served on China tea cups and fresh flowers featured on the reading tables!) settled down to provide full-time work for one paid employee, James Farrell ( all other staff were volunteers.)
+It provided free weekly creative writing /art / other classes and literary events for children/ teenagers / adults in the community, (it also provided a museum office / HQ/storage), and a free annual whole-town Event Day during Heritage Week each year.
+Excellently managed in a voluntary/non expensed capacity by Majella McAllister, it provided all funds required for the early development phase of the museum.

 Read all about the museum and the incredible work it has continued throughout the years on the website link below (warning-there is a lot!
 The museum team are an incredibly dedicated and hardworking voluntary, unexpensed group)

-*Eduventure/Piggybank Shop for the MoCI’s accountants were: Conor Woods and Robert O’Riordain at Woods & Partners https://woodspartners.ie/
+Conor Woods and Robert O’Riordain of Woods & Partners https://woodspartners.ie/ were the accountants for Eduventure/Piggybank Shop for the MoCI.

 From little acorns…